 The Rocket by Utility™ in-car communication system offers exceptional officer connectivity, facilitating the instantaneous transfer of multimedia data back to department headquarters from virtually any location.
 As long as an officer’s police vehicle is connected to a mobile cellular network or wireless internet, the Rocket system can automatically download video or send other informative evidence for secure storage on the cloud.

 As remarkable as these features are, they are only the beginning of what Rocket by Utility™ has to offer.
-In addition to connecting with EOS body cameras, Rocket can power up to four wide-angle vehicle cameras and program them to operate autonomously.
+In addition to connecting with EOS police body camera, Rocket can power up to four wide-angle vehicle cameras and program them to operate autonomously.
 It also connects to the police vehicle directly, offering automotive monitoring capabilities that go far beyond the standard “check engine” light.
 Monitoring the vehicle’s onboard diagnostics through a special module, it provides real-time alerts on everything from fluid levels to engine performance.

 Recent Blog Posts